jjcss/CSS_Website/.github/pull_request_template.md

 ### 3. Relevant Documents, Websites, & Issue Numbers
 <!--
-Please use this format to link issue numbers to your pull request in either the description or the commit message: Fixes #123 See here: https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue -->
+Please use this format to link issue numbers to your pull request either in the pull request's description or in a commit message: Fixes #123
+See here: https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue
+-->